 Bill Clark, owner of the Clark Art gallery in Cheshire, bought the painting in 2010.
 He said: ‘Lowry was entranced by the North East and particularly by South Shields. ’The Ferry’ is one of the stand-out pieces he produced of the area in the 1960s’.

-Lucy England, and a few year later 23 year old Alice Powell were employed by the family as domestic servants to help around the house as his mother Elizabeth had become bed ridden and dependent on her son.
+Lucy England, and a few years later 23-year-old Alice Powell were employed by the family as domestic servants to help around the house as his mother Elizabeth had become bed ridden and dependent on her son.
 His father Robert died in 1932.

 Lawrence worked through the day as a rent collector, then when he got home cared for his mother, only leaving time to paint through the night.